ShimantoRahman/empulse/docs/guide/user_defined_value_metric.rst

 Empulse allows users to define their own value metric, following the Expected Maximum Profit (EMP) specification.
 This is useful for when the default metrics are not appropriate for the user's application.
-The user-defined value metric can be either deterministic or stochastic, using the :func:`empulse.metrics.mp` and :func:`empulse.metrics.emp` functions, respectively.
+The user-defined value metric can be either deterministic or stochastic, using the :func:`empulse.metrics.max_profit` and :func:`empulse.metrics.emp` functions, respectively.

 As an example, we will redefine the Maximum Profit measure for customer churn (MPC) and Expected Maximum Profit measure for customer churn (EMPC).